Achieve Running Club

 How Much Running is Good For You

 Start small.
 A couple of 15-minute runs a week can make a real difference.
-The right amount of running is whatever fits into your life, feels good, and doesn’t leave you hobbling the next day.
+The right amount of running is whatever fits into your life and helps you feel good mentally and physically.

 Make sure you take rest days too.
 Your body needs time to recover and get stronger, that’s part of the process.

-Need help figuring out a plan that actually works for you?
-Check out Achieve Running Club, we’ve got training plans, support, and guidance to help you hit your goals at your own pace.
+If you need help figuring out a plan that actually works for you, check out Achieve Running Club, we’ve got training plans, including a free beginner program, support, and guidance to help you hit your goals at your own pace.

 Is Running Good for You Mentally?

 Running can clear your mind like nothing else.
-You start the run feeling stressed.
-You finish feeling like you can handle anything.
+You might start the run feeling extremely stressed out but you will come back feeling like you can handle anything.
+Or at least things don’t seem to appear so bad.

 ‘I can do hard things’, is a mantra you will hear runners say on repeat.
 Running trains you to become comfortable with discomfort.
-Pushing through tough runs, keeping going when the little voice in your head is shouting at you to give up; this builds resilience.
+Pushing through when the little voice in your head is shouting at you to give up; this builds resilience.
 It hard wires your brain into a can-do mindset.

 Your mental toughness skyrockets and you will find that you can manage life’s obstacles with more confidence and calmness.
 You will find that you always come back from a run with more determination, more energy and oftentimes with the answer to a problem.
 Running teaches you that you are capable of more than you think and that mindset carries through into your daily life.